collabro2017/Pred/README.md

 Use:

-	$ pip install -r requirements.txt
+	pip install -r requirements.txt
 	$ python getEmails.py

 '''It will prompt you to enter your mail credentials: '''
 	Enter gmail username:
 	Enter gmail password:

-Might need to turn off less secure apps for gmail: https://support.google.com/accounts/answer/6010255?hl=en or sign in using App passwords with 2-step verification: https://support.google.com/accounts/answer/185833 (recommended)
+	'''Might need to turn off less secure apps for gmail: https://support.google.com/accounts/answer/6010255?hl=en or sign in using App passwords: https://support.google.com/accounts/answer/185833 (recommended) '''

 ### Email Reading Agent:
-Based on: Intelligent Email Prediction System (IEPS) (Paper in repo)

-Reads the last 10 emails from the user inbox and checks for new emails every 2 minutes, if there is a new email the agent will detect if the email requires a response or not.
+Read the last 10 emails from the user inbox and checks for new emails every 2 minutes, if there is a new email the agent will detect if the email requires a respnse or not.

 #### Optional arg 'getdata'